honboey/tailwind-starter/README.md

 * [Gulp](https://gulpjs.com/)

 ### Install plugins
-Install all the necessary plug-ins by running `npm install gulp-postcss tailwindcss autoprefixer gulp-nunjucks-render gulp-purgecss gulp-clean-css gulp-terser --save-dev`
+Install all the necessary plug-ins by running `npm install` in the root of the project folder.

 ### Run your first build
 `gulp develop`